 - Our Bell team members are highly engaged in charitable giving and volunteerism, making communities stronger from coast to coast.
 We’re proud to help amplify their initiatives by matching employee donations to registered Canadian charities up to $1,000 per employee, per year.
 Bell also provides team grants to recognize the volunteer work our employees and retirees do with charitable organizations across Canada.
-Through the 2022 Bell for Better Team Giving Campaign and Program, $4.4 million was raised and employees and retirees volunteered more than 100,000 hours.
+Through the 2023 Bell for Better Team Giving Campaign and Program, more than $3.5 million was raised and employees and retirees volunteered more than 120,000 hours.

-- Partnering with a wide range of youth-oriented organizations such as Kids Help Phone, the Canadian Centre for Child Protection (including Cybertip.ca), and MediaSmarts, as well as programs like Backpacks for Kids, RE*Generation, and Computers for Schools.
+- Partnering with a wide range of youth-oriented organizations such as Kids Help Phone, the Canadian Centre for Child Protection (including Cybertip.ca), and MediaSmarts, as well as programs like Computers for Schools.

 - Partnerships with over 100 local Chambers of Commerce to help fuel economic development and support community-building projects.

 - Year-round sponsorships: we are proud to partner with some of the best sport organizations and festivals across the country.
 From Cavendish Beach Music Festival, to the Winnipeg Blue Bombers to Festival d'été de Québec, these events celebrate culture and community spirit, create impact locally and from coast to coast, and are a driving force behind the economy.

 - During the COVID-19 pandemic, we provided more than 16,000 wireless devices to health care and social agencies, and 1.5 million masks to frontline workers throughout Canada.